google/pienoon/Readme.md

 ### Linux

-Unpack the Splat archive, for example from a terminal assuming splat-linux.tar.gz is in the current directory:
+Unpack the PieNoon archive, for example from a terminal assuming pie_noon-linux.tar.gz is in the current directory:

-     mkdir splat
+     mkdir pie_noon
-     cd splat
+     cd pie_noon
-     tar -xvf ../splat-linux.tar.gz
+     tar -xvf ../pie_noon-linux.tar.gz

-Run the game by changing into the splat directory and running the executable.
+Run the game by changing into the pie_noon directory and running the executable.
 For example, from a terminal:

-     cd splat
+     cd pie_noon
      ./run.sh

 ### OSX

-Unpack the Splat archive, for example from a terminal assuming splat-osx.tar.gz is in the current directory:
+Unpack the PieNoon archive, for example from a terminal assuming pie_noon-osx.tar.gz is in the current directory:

-    mkdir splat
+    mkdir pie_noon
-    cd splat
+    cd pie_noon
-    tar -xvf ../splat-osx.tar.gz
+    tar -xvf ../pie_noon-osx.tar.gz

 Run the game by right clicking the run.command file and select "Open with Terminal".
 It's also possible to run the game from a terminal
 using:

-    cd splat
+    cd pie_noon
     ./run.sh

 ### Windows

-Unpack the Splat archive in a directory and run the Splat executable under the Debug or Release directory.
+Unpack the PieNoon archive in a directory and run the PieNoon executable under the Debug or Release directory.
 For example:

-    cd splat
+    cd pie_noon
-    Release\splat.exe
+    Release\pie_noon.exe

 ### Android